Color Changing Aces by BestMagic

 Cons

-• May require practice to avoid hesitation and maintain illusion
+• May require practice to achieve flawless execution

 Effect

 The Color Changing Aces trick presents a clear visual transformation.
-A magician shows four aces, two red and two black.
-The black aces are placed on the table.
-With a snap of the fingers, the aces in the hand and the aces on the table instantly swap colors.
-The audience sees an impossible color change happen right in front of them.
+A magician shows four Aces, two black and two red.
+The performer places two Aces, for example the black ones, onto the table.
+With a snap or a simple gesture, the Aces in the magician's hand and the Aces on the table appear to switch colors instantly.
+The audience sees the black Aces become red and the red Aces become black.

 Full details